fastai/fastai/docs/dev/test.md

 This would lead to only looking for file changes in the respective directories, specified relatively to the ini-file’s directory.

+[pytest-watch](https://github.com/joeyespo/pytest-watch) is an alternative implementation of this functionality.

 #### Skip integration tests